GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

   ```
   - this instruction creates a `CMakeLists.txt`, a `main` directory, `CMakeLists.txt` inside this directory, and `<project-name>.c` file, in my case `esp_gpio_test.c`.

+6. For the following steps to work, build the yet empty project with `idf.py build` command in the terminal, this creates `.vscode` and `c_cpp_properties.json`.
-6. to make includes work, we have to set the includePath setting
+7. To make includes work, we have to set the includePath setting
   - there should be a driectory called `.vscode` next to the project directory, and there is a file called `c_cpp_properties.json` in it.
   - in this file we can append the `includePath` section if needed
   - `/home/<username>/dev/esp-idf/**` line adds the IDF directory
   - now includes should work (and ctr + LMB helps to track)
-7. To build, the working directory should be the one containing, the main source file
+8. To build, the working directory should be the one containing, the main source file
-8. build is done via `idf.py build` command
+9. Build is done via `idf.py build` command
-9. flash is done via `idf.py -p /dev/ttyUSB0 flash` commands
+10. Flash is done via `idf.py -p /dev/ttyUSB0 flash` commands

 ### First handmade project